Acute myeloid leukemia (AML) is a cancer that occurs in your blood and bone marrow.

-There are about 20,830 new cases of AML every year in the United States.
+There are an estimated 19,520 new cases of AML every year in the United States, according to the National Cancer Institute (NCI).

 - bone pain